EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 * `--cpus-per-task=1` - Number of cores to allocate per parallel process
 * `--time=0:10:0` - Set 10 minutes maximum walltime for this job
 * `--account=ta001` - Charge the job to the `t01` budget
+* `--partition=standard` - Use nodes from the standard partition on ARCHER2 (the standard partition includes all compute nodes).
+* `--qos=short` - Use the `short` Quality of Service (QoS).
+Different QoS define different limits for jobs.
+The short QoS allows small short jobs only but guarantees that they run quickly/straight away.

+> ## Partitions and QoS
+> There are a small number of different partitions on ARCHER2 (covering different node types) and
+> a wider variety of QoS (covering different use cases).
+You can find a list of the available
+> partitions and QoS in the [ARCHER2 User and Best Practice Guide](https://docs.archer2.ac.uk/user-guide/scheduler/#resource-limits).
+{: .callout}

 We will discuss the `srun` command further below.